Tonisenpai/toni-holden.github.io/setup.md

 4) then type this into the terminal -- npm install -g opspark

 5) now you can use either "os test" or "os submit"

+cd .. >> this gets out of the workspace and then back into it

+getting to lodown project
+>> go to menu at top left
+>> go to: file >> open file >> delete everything up to "workspace/" and lodown will pop up.